christophrumpel/artisan-benchmark/README.md

 php artisan benchmark your:command
 ```

-Just replaces `your:command` with the signature of your command.
-Your command will be run; afterward, you will see the benchmark output.
+Simply replace `⁠your:command` with your command signature.
+After execution, you'll see detailed benchmark results.

 ![CleanShot 2025-02-08 at 17 56 49@2x](https://github.com/user-attachments/assets/d5a6e86d-1cc4-4786-b246-3c8939aec053)

-You can also provide no signature, then the benchmark command will show you a list of commands to pick from:
+If you run the command without a signature, it will display a list of available commands to choose from:

 ```shell
 php artisan benchmark